ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/navigation2_dynamic_point_following.md

 #### 0. Create the Behavior Tree

-Let’s start from this simple behavior tree.
+Let's start from this simple behavior tree.
 This behavior tree replans a new path at 1 hz and passes that path to the controller to follow:

 ```xml
 <root main_tree_to_execute="MainTree">